VinceWak/Labs_0116/module_2/Project_Week_5/readme.md

 The technical requirements for this project are as follows:

-* We are going to use the Kanban board (offline) for this project.
+* We are going to use the Kanban board for this project.
+* Please mention definition of done for all the tasks
 * We provide you a dataset of real data.
 Thus, there is some probability of having issues there.
 * Examine the dataset for the possible issues
 * Clean it if necessary.
 Please note, that it could be that missing data treatment and encoding are not required.